-I had such bad side effects due to long term use of Topical Steroids but most of dermatologists still diagnose it as ‘atopic dermatitis’.
+I had such bad side effects due to long-term use of Topical Steroids but most dermatologists still diagnose it as ‘atopic dermatitis’.
 Do you also think so to see my pictures?

 No, it’s NOT atopic dermatitis.

-We might not be doctors but even ordinary people can say, ‘It is abnormal!’ once seeing pictures below and anyone can tell the medication showed its fangs as a highly toxic substance.
-It is obvious side effects.
+We might not be doctors but even non-professionals can say, ‘It is abnormal!’ once seeing pictures below and anyone can tell the medication showed its fangs as a highly toxic substance.
+It is an obvious side effect.
 Topical Steroids should no longer be used for skin problems.